Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 Each ticket also includes a 20-minute train ride for all to enjoy at this scenic and wonderful Halloween event.

-Located in the Garlic Capital of the world (isn't that scary enough already?), the gardens are home to numerous Halloween events this season.
+Located in the Garlic Capital of the world (isn't that scary enough already?), the Gilroy Gardens are home to numerous Halloween events this season.
 These include a classic Halloween night with story telling, trick or treating, spookified rides, and more.

 During the day, there are special programs with scarecrows, mazes and more.
 Kids 12 and under get their own goodie bag.
 Lastly, the petting zoo has been scarified snakes, lizards, spiders and more!

 The Bay Area Discovery Museum is home to the fun for all ages Goblin Jamboree each year.
-Happening on both Friday the 27th and Saturday the 28th, it features pony rids, glow-in-the-dark trains, a broom obstacle course, and so much more for everyone to enjoy.
+Happening on both Saturday the 19th and Sunday the 20th, it features pony rids, glow-in-the-dark trains, a broom obstacle course, and so much more for everyone to enjoy.

 There is no place to hide when you enter Fright by Night as the entire theme park is inhabited by ghouls, goblins, and other scary monsters.